Supporting Students on the Autism Spectrum

 25 hours

-The course will be delivered online and include 2 live sessions + self-paced guided modules.
+The course will be delivered online and include 2 live sessions, self-paced guided modules, and an evidence-based practice mini research project.

-This course is ideal for teachers and school learning support officers in mainstream classes who support students with autism and who may have little or no formal training in special and inclusive education.
+This course is ideal for educators and learning support officers working in mainstream classes who support students on the autism spectrum and who may have little or no formal training in special and inclusive education.

 Professor Iva Strnadová

-Iva Strnadová is Professor in Special Education and Disability Studies at School of Education at UNSW Sydney.
-Her research aims to contribute to better understanding and the improvement of the life experiences of people with disabilities, especially those most marginalized, such as people with intellectual disabilities.
-Combining research with advocacy is essential in her research program, which builds on supporting the self-determination (including self-advocacy) of people with intellectual disabilities, and is grounded in an innovative inclusive research approach, in which people with intellectual disabilities are included in the role of researcher.
+Iva Strnadová is a Professor in Special Education and Disability Studies at the School of Education, UNSW Sydney.
+Her research centers on improving the understanding and life experiences of marginalised individuals, particularly those with intellectual disabilities.
+Combining research with advocacy, her research program focuses on supporting the self-determination of people with intellectual disabilities (including self-advocacy), using an inclusive research approach, in which people with intellectual disabilities are included in the role of researcher.
+Her research interests span the well-being of those with developmental disabilities (i.e., autism spectrum disorder and intellectual disabilities), transitions in their lives, and inclusive research, including studies on girls, women, parents, and individuals with profound intellectual and multiple disabilities.

 Dr Joanne Danker

-Dr Joanne Danker is a lecturer in Special Education at School of Education at UNSW Australia.
+Dr Joanne Danker is a lecturer in Special Education at the School of Education, UNSW Sydney.
 Her research interests include the well-being of students with developmental disabilities (i.e., autism spectrum disorder and intellectual disabilities), and using innovative research approaches such as Photovoice to enable the authentic voices of the often silenced and marginalised children with disabilities to be heard.
 Prior to her academic career, Joanne worked as a mainstream primary school educator in Singapore for 10 years.

 Teachers who complete this course can then undertake further assessment in a microcredential unit for Recognition of Prior Learning for postgraduate study.